 Some might think that every pair of spectacles is the same.
 Well, they would be mistaken, because there are many small things – such as measuring and manufacturing precision, quality materials, state-of-the-art technologies and quality checks – that are required to ensure that a pair of glasses is a tool the user can depend on in any situation.

 Consequently, the corporate history of ZEISS’ spectacles manufacturing division has set many milestones marked by the invention of numerous innovative solutions.
-In 1937, ZEISS invented polarised lenses, and the company manufactured the first polarised lens for spectacles in 1959.
+In 1935, ZEISS invented anti-reflective lenses, and the company manufactured the first polarised lens for spectacles in 1959.

 In 1983, ZEISS introduced the world’s first progressive lens for binocular vision and thus made it possible for users to enjoy infinite vision in both close-up and remote applications through a single pair of glasses.